Beyond-Better/bb/docs/CONTRIBUTING.md

 ## Code of Conduct

-BBai has a strict code of being kind to everyone - listening without judgement and being supportive to help others grow & improve.
+BB has a strict code of being kind to everyone - listening without judgement and being supportive to help others grow & improve.
 We expect all contributors to adhere to this principle in all project-related interactions.

 ## Getting Started